Temporary Demountable Structures

 Another difference with more traditional buildings is that imposed loads from people and wind are relatively high in proportion to dead load.
 There is more dynamic behaviour involved and different hazards to be considered.
 Very large numbers of spectators are accommodated in such structures so the life-safety risks have to be taken extremely seriously.

-The Sports Grounds Safety Authority contributed to the development of the guidance via the Advisory Group on Temporary Structures.
+The SGSA contributed to the development of the guidance via the Advisory Group on Temporary Structures.